KChen-lab/MEDALT/README.md

     [...] contains optional parameters.
 		The mandatory arguments are -P, -I and -D.
 		The input file type (-D) is either "D" (DNA) or "R" (RNA).
 >By default, we estimate background using by-chromosome permuted single cell copy number matrix rather than reconstructing a tree from permuted matrix due to time cost.
-You can change the setting by -R T. The default value of smoothing window size (-W) is 30, which defines the smoothing window as 30 adjacent gene for scRNA-seq data.
+You can change the setting by -R T. The default value of smoothing window size (-W) is 30, which defines the smoothing window as 30 adjacent genes for scRNA-seq data.

 Examples